There is only one purpose for every email you ever send: for the email to be opened and avoid spam filters.

 Think of it this way: you receive two emails; one is from [email protected], with the subject heading, “SEO consulting services”, and the other is from [email protected], with the subject heading, “SEO consulting services”.

 Yep, you got it.
-If you’re in the market for SEO consulting services, you’ll probably toss the first email, but have a squizz at the second.
+If you’re in the market for SEO consulting services, you’ll probably toss the first email account into the spam folder, but have a squiz at the second.

 In the mind of the recipient, it boils down to this:

 - Free gmail.com or yahoo.com email address = wannabee business, not an actual business